gustavo910/ProjetoSqlFutebol/readme.md

 &nbsp;
 <h2>What is the trigger for in that database?<img class="alignleft" src="https://cdn.icon-icons.com/icons2/931/PNG/512/settings_icon-icons.com_72415.png" alt="ícone Ferramenta, ferramentas, configurações Livre de Mini Icon ..." width="58" height="58" /></h2>
 <strong>Trigger delete_time:</strong>
-when you delete a team you will delete all players from that team on the table
+when you delete a team you will delete all players from that team on the table.

 <strong>Trigger SG:</strong>
 will make the goal difference of the team in real time.
-That is when inserting a team will make the goals scored-goals conceded = goal difference
+That is when inserting a team will make the goals scored-goals conceded = goal difference.

 <strong>Trigger Suspenções:</strong>
 when the user updates 3 yellow cards or 1 red card he will increase a suspension for that player.